-"You have 46 Hours in order to make the payment" is a scam email.
-It uses the sextortion scam model, by which scammers claim that they have obtained compromising material of the user (i.e. evidence of their sexual activity) and threaten to publicize it, should a certain sum not be paid.
-It must be emphasized that all the claims this letter makes are false, therefore such emails should be ignored.
+"You have 46 Hours to make the payment" is a scam email.
+It uses the sextortion scam model, by which scammers claim that they have obtained compromising material of the user (i.e., evidence of sexual activity) and threaten to publicize it unless a specified sum is paid.
+All claims made by this message are false, and therefore you should ignore these emails.

 |Name||You have 46 Hours in order to make the payment Email Scam|

 |Fake Claim||The scammers claim that they have made a compromising video of the recipient and this will be sent to all contacts, unless a specific sum is paid within a given time frame.|